 4) Contestants shall provide

-all needed equipment, supplies and electricity, except as arranged for in
+all needed equipment, elec. cords, hoses and supplies, except as arranged for in

 advance.
 Contestants must adhere to all electrical, fire and other codes.
 A fire